OCorry/Programming-for-Data-Analysis-Assessment-2022/README.md

 <p>
 Once the repository was successfully cloned to my machine I opened Jupyter Notebook in the repository using the ``Jupyter Notebook`` command.
 This opens Jupyter Notebook as a local browser.
 <p>
-From here, I set up a new Jupyter Notebook titled *Programming for Data Analysis Project 2022.pynb* by clicking 'new' Python 3(ipykernel).
+From here, I set up a new Jupyter Notebook titled *Programming for Data Analysis Project 2022.pynb* by clicking 'new' Python 3(ipykernel) and started work on my project.

+Using the ``git add .``, ``git commit -m" "`` and ``git push`` commands in Cmdr, I have pushed up my updated work to GitHub as frequently as possible.

 <br>